enmanuelrdgz/portfolio/README.md

 ### About Me

-I'm a computer engineering student with solid knowledge of software development.

-### 🌱 What I’m Currently Learning

-I’m always expanding my skill set!
-Currently, I’m diving deeper into:
-- **Cloud Computing** (AWS, Azure)
-- **Microservices Architecture**
-- **Kubernetes** for container orchestration
+I'm a computer engineering student aspiring to work on interesting projects with a real impact on the world.
+I enjoy challenges that push me to expand my skills and knowledge.